-The completed construction of the overall project as described in the project construction plans and specifications (to be developed as part of Task 1).
+The completed construction of the Robinson Diversion Headgate Improvements as described in the project construction plans and specifications (to be developed as part of Task 1).

 Contractor invoices related to the construction of this component of the overall project.
+Photo documentation and as-built survey of the completed Robinson Diversion Headgate Improvements